 It seems strange but being around more in the day has forced me to become friendlier towards people, I now smile at strangers in the street and talk to people that I would normally not have had the time for.
 We all spend so much time rushing around all day that sometimes it’s difficult for us to just stop and talk to someone we wouldn’t normally.

-We get stopped a lot in the street, I don’t know whether it’s the fact Mia babbles and smiles at everyone but we really do!
+We get stopped a lot in the street, I don’t know whether it’s the fact Mia and Lottie both smile and talk to everyone but we really do!
 We literally can’t go into a shop without someone stopping to talk to us!
-The people I have met in shops that stop to talk to Mia, have made me realise that this is something we as people don’t do very often in ‘normal’ circumstance.
+The people I have met in shops that stop to talk to Mia and now Lottie, have made me realise that this is something we as people don’t do very often in ‘normal’ circumstance.

 I come into contact with mostly older people and I may be the only person that they talk to in a day so me stopping for 2 minutes can only be a positive thing cant it?
 It seems to me that people don’t like to smile at others in the street anymore and people aren’t 100% sure of your intentions.
 When you do smile at them, they almost look confused and that shouldn’t be the case!
 It’s something that we should all do and shouldn’t be seen as strange or unusual.